TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AccessControl/AccessControlOptions/Index.rst

 involve several steps.
 First of all, you need to have at least one :ref:`File Storage <fal-concepts-storages-drivers>`.
 By default, you will always have one, pointing to the :file:`fileadmin` directory.
-It is created by TYPO3 CMS upon installation.
+It is created by TYPO3 upon installation.

 .. note::

-   The :file:`fileadmin` directory is the default place where TYPO3 CMS expects media resources to be located.
+   The :file:`fileadmin` directory is the default place where TYPO3 expects media resources to be located.
 It can be changed using the global configuration option :code:`$GLOBALS['TYPO3_CONF_VARS']['BE']['fileadminDir']`.